15 FUN & FREE THINGS TO DO IN TOWNSVILLE

 Townsville is often overlooked and bypassed by holidaymakers on the way to Magnetic Island or Cairns.
 However, the fourth most popular city in Queensland is a fantastic tourist destination in its own right, worth a least 3-5 days of your itinerary.

-This modern coastal city provides a mix of family-friendly activities, historical landmarks, urban delights, and outdoor adventures for every trip of traveller.
+This modern coastal city provides a mix of family-friendly activities, historical landmarks, urban delights, and outdoor adventures for every type of traveller.
 With its dry tropical climate and more than 300 days of sunshine per year, Townsville is an excellent choice for your next beach getaway.

 Extend your stay and use Townsville as a base for easy access to memorable day trips like the Great Barrier Reef and the southern parts of the Wet Tropics Heritage Area – Paluma Range National Park and Seaview Range.